 Step 3.
 HRS and Researcher

-Once your application is approved, you will receive an e-mail indicating approval with the details you will need to login to the enclave from your computer through the VDI.
+Once your application is approved, you will be contacted by HRS staff with the details you need to login to the enclave from your computer through the VDI.
 Note that all results of analysis completed in the enclave will be reviewed by HRS staff to ensure they adhere to requirements that ensure confidentiality.
 Specifically, you can only export analytic results that meet our criteria for disclosure limitation.